emberjs/website/source/blog/2019-02-19-ember-community-survey.md

 Survey Landing Page <img src="/images/survey/right-arrow.png" alt="" role="presentation" />
 </a>

-This is our fifth year learning about the community's makeup and interests, and we're looking forward to sharing the results at [EmberConf 2019](http://emberconf.com/) on March 18th.
-Around 1300 participants took part in the survey in 2018 ([2018 survey results](https://www.emberjs.com/ember-community-survey-2018/)) and we are aiming for even more participation this year!
+This is the fifth year we're learning about the community's makeup and interests, and we look forward to sharing the results at [EmberConf 2019](http://emberconf.com/) on March 18th.
+Over 1300 participants took part in the survey in 2018 ([2018 survey results](https://www.emberjs.com/ember-community-survey-2018/)) and we are aiming for even more participation this year!

 Completing the survey should take about 15 minutes.
 We've added a few new questions this year, while retaining opportunities to share feedback as free-form text.
 All submissions are completely anonymous, and demographic data about the community is not released in the same raw data files as the free-form text and other answers.